Unseenmocha/Invego/README.md

 ## Team Overview

 ## Innovative Idea

-Invego is a stock market investment game, only instead of investing in companies, you invest in other users.
+Invego is a stock market game where instead of investing in companies, users invest in other users.

 ## Data